ATEE RDC Science and Mathematics Education

 Data were collected in participants' institutions in four countries (the Netherlands, Portugal, Ireland and the USA - the USA data being only from faculty members so far).
 A poster describing initial results from the Portuguese data was presented at the 2019 Winter Conference in Braga, and is displayed above.
 The preliminary collective findings from the prospective teachers' data were reported at the 2019 Annual Conference in Bath, and a separate account of the Irish data was also presented.
 Analysis continued after the conference; the resulting two papers are in the Conference proceedings.

-CURRENT WORK
+LATER WORK